 We can either deny sin as Saul and Judas did, even though ultimately they reluctantly owned up when confronted with the evidence or confess it, be forgiven and move on like David and Peter (1 Sam 15:1-26; Ps 51:1-17; Mt 26:75, 27:3-5; 2 Cor 7:10).
 Until the heart is voluntarily opened up, restoration can’t start.
 Accept forgiveness after seeking it.
 Sin and failure are a common event in human history.
 We are sinners ‘being’ saved, so are still targets for Satan (1 Pet 5:8).
 Seldom do we take our vulnerability or sin seriously enough, because we compare ourselves with those whose sin we grade greater.
 Yet any sin is sin, and needs repenting of before the blood of Christ can cleanse from the penalty of sin (Mt 26:28; Eph 1:7).
 The consequences still must be borne, as a deterrent and reminder of the vileness of rebellion against God’s ways.

 We all have weak vulnerable areas that Satan tries to cause us to fail in, and give up the Christian walk.
-Don’t look at what is against you but who is for you.
+Don’t look at what is against you but who is for you (Rom 8:31; 1 Jn 4:4).
 Refuse to be dictated to by circumstances, choose rather to see them as opportunities working for your good (Rom 8:28; Jas 1:2-4).
 Each day we are defeated in numerous areas – wrong attitudes, less than loving words, actions that would not be what Jesus would do.
 Although they may not be major issues they are failing to live fully God-honouring lives all the same.
 These are sins that need to be repented of and hopefully we address these matters so not to repeat them.

 Defeat is summed up by words such as: sin, negative, victim, demoralised, doom, crushed, restriction, bondage, I’m powerless.
 This condition is not for us Christians, so whatever your situation, however trying, turn your eyes to the victory in Christ.
 Don’t accept defeat on any terms.
+Jesus died to give us victory.
+Don't let the devil keep you in bondage and defeat, see who you are in Christ.
+Because you are a Christian, identify the true perspective and declare into the spirit realm, ‘I am a victor in Christ Jesus who destroyed Satan’ (1 Jn 3:8).
+It is important to understand our position in Christ.

 If we are defeated in our minds, this will most likely eventuate in life so ensure your thoughts and attitudes are wholesome “For as a man thinks within himself, so is he” (Prov 23:7; Rom 12:2; Phil 4:8).
 The only defeat in our lives should be of the old nature as it yields to our resolve to walk in the victory of Christ and exercise self-control over the bias towards wrong in our lives.